HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 > ## Challenge - Make a list
 >
->  What's another way to create a list of authors and associated `count` of the
+>  Create a new dataframe from eebo_df consist of authors with their associated `count` of the
 >  records in the data?
-Hint: you can perform `count`, `min`, etc functions on
->  groupby DataFrames in the same way you can perform them on regular DataFrames.
 {: .challenge}

 ## Basic Math Functions